Fort Tonoloway State Park

 Fort Tonoloway State Park is an undeveloped Maryland state park located near present-day Hancock.
 Fort Tonoloway was a frontier fort built in 1755 by Lt.
 Thomas Stoddert and men from the Maryland State Militia.
 The fort was also known as Stoddert's Fort.
 It was abandoned in 1756 when Fort Frederick was constructed.

 The state park was at one time leased to the Boy Scouts.
-It is awaiting archaeological investigation before its use as a recreational facility can be assessed.
+An archaeological investigation conducted by Rivanna Archaeological Services for Preservation Maryland was published in 2020.